Prepare now for PCI 4.0 with help from AWA. Get Started

 1. Multi-Factor Authentication

 One factor isn’t enough to keep your account safe, so don’t rely on just one.
-The password, of course, provides protection, but we’ve come to recognize that they’re insufficient on their own.
+The password provides protection, but we’ve come to recognize that they’re insufficient on their own.
 So that someone else can guess your password and gain access to your accounts more easily.
 Access to the passwords can be gained by using social engineering techniques.
 Security questions, biometric access, and OTP codes are all examples of multi-factor authentication.

 2. Implement Next-Gen Cloud-Based WAF